KanhaiyaKumarShukla/Kanhaiya_Kumar_Assignment/README.md

 ## 📸 Screenshots

 Below is a curated gallery of app screenshots (light and dark where available).
-Images are centered and sized for readability.
+Images are shown as device-sized thumbnails for readability.
 Source files live under `images/` in the repo root.

 ### 1) Home — Expense Tracker
 - Description: Main expense list with today’s total, grouping, filters, and animated FAB.